nicksinger/adp_downloader/README.md

 passwordb64 = base64_encoded_password
 ```

+where "yourcompanyname" and "yourusername" are the separate company name and
+user name without the "_" character, for example company "sus" and username
+"johdoe".

 The base64 encoding is purely to ease handling of special characters in your password and **DOES NOT** serve any protection or encryption.
 Only store your credentials on a well secured system which you trust.
 Adjust permissions to the config file accordingly.
 To generate the base64 encoded password, you can use `echo -n "yourpassword" | base64`.